CzternastyHembre/IT1901-ITP/casino/ui/src/main/java/ui/README.md

 ## Blackjack

+This is where all the JavaFX logic for the Blackjack game is.
+It uses the **Blackjack.fxml** as its core and most of the UI is written as code.
+It also extends the **CasinoMenu** so the user can maneuver between all the menus in the application.

 ## Menu

 In this folder there are all the controller which can be catogorized as the menu controller.
 These controller are not related to any of the games, but instead they are a part of the path to get to the games.
 The AddMoneyController is an exception.
 This controller can be used to alter the user's balance.